Presidency of the United Nations Security Council: Unusual circumstances

 In 1961, the United Arab Republic (then a union of Egypt and Syria) was elected to the Security Council.
-Syria seceded from the union while it was still on the Security Council, but Egypt's official UN name remained the United Arab Republic and it was unaffected.
+Syria seceded from the union while it was still on the Security Council, but Egypt's official name remained the United Arab Republic and it was unaffected.

 In August 1984, Upper Volta changed its name to Burkina Faso while president of the Security Council.
 The rest of its term was unaffected and rotated normally to Zimbabwe in September 1984.
 Afterward, Burkina Faso was first in English alphabetical order and it became president of the Security Council for a second time that year in October 1984.

 In March 1990, South Yemen (officially the People's Democratic Republic of Yemen under D) served as president of the Security Council.
 Yemeni unification with North Yemen took place in May 1990, with both Yemens being treated as successor states under the name Yemen.
 After the term of the United States rotated out in November 1990, Yemen served as president of the Security Council for a second time that year in December 1990.

-In December 1991, the Union of Soviet Socialist Republics officially changed its name to the Russian Federation while president of the Security Council.
+In December 1991, the Union of Soviet Socialist Republics was replaced by the Russian Federation while president of the Security Council.
 By coincidence, the alphabetical order was unaffected, the surrounding members being Romania and the United Kingdom.

 Rwanda was elected to the Security Council in 1994 and was due to serve its term as president in September 1994; however, its government was overthrown in July 1994 and the replacement government did not appoint a United Nations representative in August 1994.
 As a result, its term was temporarily skipped and Spain (which was due to serve in October) served in September instead.
 Rwanda would serve its term at the end of that alphabetical rotation.